Updated: Sep 25

 Christmas Unit: 12 Days of Christmas, Cookies and Carols

 I hope this preview gives you everything you need to start the Christmas countdown and time to gather your supplies.
-My next post Playing Preschool with Busy Toddler - Christmas Unit: 12 Days of Christmas, Cookies and Carols is the continuation of this unit and explains how to use the supplies and a day-by-day guide to teaching your preschooler about Christmas symbols and traditions.
+Purchase the full unit on TeachersPayTeachers to see how to use the supplies and print a day-by-day guide to teaching your preschooler about Christmas symbols and traditions.

 Because of the time and effort I've devoted to making this a quality resource, access to this content will require a one-time subscription fee to view the blog post (no expiration).
 Here's what you'll get: